mjdelima/Java_File_Compliler/README.md

 This is for personal use only to help in my work.

-Make sure that Java JDK and JRE is already installed and included in the Path.
+Make sure that you already installed the following:
+Java JDK (added in the system path)
+JRE (added in the system path)